mohd-faizy/06P_Sentiment-Analysis-With-Deep-Learning-Using-BERT/README.md

 ```

-## Task 1: An introduction to some basic theory behind BERT, and the problem we will be using it to solve
+### 1: An introduction to some basic theory behind BERT, and the problem we will be using it to solve

-## Task 2: Explore dataset distribution and some basic preprocessing
+### 2: Explore dataset distribution and some basic preprocessing

-## Task 3: Split dataset into training and validation using stratified approach
+### 3: Split dataset into training and validation using stratified approach

-## Task 4: Loading pretrained tokenizer to encode our text data into numerical values (tensors)
+### 4: Loading pretrained tokenizer to encode our text data into numerical values (tensors)

-## Task 5: Load in pretrained BERT with custom final layer
+### 5: Load in pretrained BERT with custom final layer

-## Task 6: Create dataloaders to facilitate batch processing
+### 6: Create dataloaders to facilitate batch processing

-## Task 7: Choose and optimizer and scheduler to control training of model
+### 7: Choose and optimizer and scheduler to control training of model

-## Task 8: Design performance metrics for our problem
+### 8: Design performance metrics for our problem

-## Task 9: Create a training loop to control PyTorch finetuning of BERT using CPU or GPU acceleration
+### 9: Create a training loop to control PyTorch finetuning of BERT using CPU or GPU acceleration

-## Task 10: Load in a pre-saved finetuned BERT model and evaluate its performance, and some final thoughts
+### 10: Loading finetuned BERT model and evaluate its performance

+### 11: Oth-Resources